bibendovsky/bstone/README.md

-bstone
+BStone
 ======

-A source port of Blake Stone: Planet Strike.
+A source port of Blake Stone: Aliens of Gold and Blake Stone: Planet Strike.

 Contents